 - Activities: The concierge team is happy to arrange any activities, whether private dining or wine tasting on-site or a full wine tour excursion.
 Other popular activities include caldera cruises at sunset, visits to the archaeological site at Akrotiri, photography tours, food tours, and much more.

-- Restaurants: ASEA Restaurant and Lounge serves an upscale Japanese and sushi menu with fresh flavors, inspired cocktails, and a thoughtful wine selection.
-This stylish restaurant operates between 8 pm and midnight and is open to the public, so reserve a table ahead to ensure a great seat. • Charisma Restaurant offers an upscale casual menu of Greek and Mediterranean favorites for breakfast (8 am to 11 am), lunch (12 pm to 4 pm), and dinner (7 pm to 11:30 pm).
+- Restaurants: Lure by Oliver Campanha serves an upscale, modern Greek menu prepared using French techniques and paired with a thoughtful wine selection.
+This stylish restaurant operates from 6:30 pm to 11:30 pm and is open to the public, so reserve a table ahead to ensure a great seat. • Charisma Restaurant offers an upscale casual menu of Greek and Mediterranean favorites for breakfast (8 am to 11 am), lunch (12 pm to 4 pm), and dinner (7 pm to 11:30 pm).
 Charisma highlights locally sourced ingredients with several Santorinian favorites on the menu. • Captain’s Lounge serves Greek and international favorites for breakfast, from 8 am to 11 am, plus poolside drinks and snacks all day long, until 8 pm.

-- Lounges/Bars: Aura Bar is the poolside bar serving the main pool area.
+- Lounges/Bars: Circe Bar, adjacent to Lure, offers low-alcohol cocktails and snacks inspired by Greek flavors and holistic wellness. • Aura Bar is the poolside bar serving the main pool area.
 The menu features signature cocktails, wine, smoothies, and great coffee, along with a snack menu. • Secret Wine Cave is set in the oldest portion of the hotel: a 150-year old wine cellar.
 Most often the setting for sunset wine tastings, the Secret Wine Cave can also be reserved for private dining.

 - Breakfast: A complimentary, a la carte breakfast is served every day at Captain’s Lounge, Charisma Restaurant, or directly to each suite at the time of your choosing from 8 am to 11 am.